ga-wdi-lessons/build-tools/readme.md

 Gulp has many additional plugins that we can use in our applications.
 We need to install them each individually using `npm install <dependency-name> --save-dev`

->Note we are having to --save-dev instead of --save.
-This is add separate  `"devDependencies"` object in which we will be saving our dependences.
-Don't worry too much about the difference for now, just know these would be used differently in production!
+>Note we writing `--save-dev` instead of `--save`.
+>This adds a separate  `"devDependencies"` object in which we will be saving our dependences.
+Don't worry too much about the difference for now, just know these plugins would be used differently in production!

 ## You-Do: Jshint Plugin Example (15 min)

-We are going to be working with Jshint plugin and Jshint stylish so we can easily identify any javascript errors in our code!
+We are going to be working with the `jshint` and `jshint-stylish` plugins so we can easily identify any javascript errors in our code!

 ```bash
 $ npm install jshint gulp-jshint --save-dev
 $ npm install --save-dev jshint-stylish
 ```

-In our `gulpfile.js`, let's add the following modules for jshint:
+In our `gulpfile.js`, let's add the following modules for `jshint`:

 ```js
 var gulp   = require('gulp');
 var jshint = require('gulp-jshint');
 var stylish = require('jshint-stylish');
 ```

->Nothing new here, just requiring our dependencies
+>Nothing new here, just requiring our dependencies we will be using

 Now, let's add our task!